-- 1. Sales of honey or anything related to beekeeping are not allowed. - m.
-On or prior to May 1, 2021 all nonconforming properties must be brought into conformance with the hobby beekeeping regulations of this article.
+- o.
+A hen permit issued under this article shall be revoked upon the commission of three (3) violations within a period of twelve (12) months.
+Any revoked property shall not be granted a permit for one year. - p.
+Sales of egg(s) or hen(s) or anything related to chicken keeping are not allowed. - q.
+On or prior to May 1, 2021 all nonconforming properties must be brought into conformance with the keeping of hens regulations of this article.
 This period is for all purposes deemed an appropriate amortization period for each and every nonconforming property presently located within the corporate limits of the City or hereinafter located within the City by reason of annexation into the City of the lot or parcel on which the uses are located.